Mini Interview Series: Nest Out West Owner, Cait Pappas

 The living room transformation:

-What’s one item you love talking about/that other people always talk about in your house?
+What’s one item you love talking about or that other people always talk about in your house?

 What is the vibe of your apartment or house?

-If you only had to buy one thing to spruce up a room, what would it be?
+If you could only buy one thing to spruce up a room, what would it be?

 “Fresh flowers!”